openenclave/openenclave/docs/Contributing.md

 * **DO** tag any users that should know about and/or review the change.
 * **DO** ensure each commit successfully builds on all platforms and passes all unit tests.
+* **DO** rebase and squash unnecessary commits before opening the PR, so that all the commits in the PR are the commits you want to merge.
+* **DO** ensure your correct name and email are on each commit.
 * **DO** address PR feedback in an additional commit(s) rather than amending the existing commits, and only rebase/squash them when necessary.
 This makes it easier for reviewers to track changes.
-* **DO** assume that ["Squash and Merge"]( https://github.com/blog/2141-squash-your-commits) will be used to merge your commit unless you request otherwise in the PR.

 Please do not: